Kwame Nkrumah: Civil service

-After substantial Africanization of the civil service in 1952–60, the number of expatriates rose again from 1960 to 1965.
+After substantial Africanisation of the civil service in 1952–60, the number of expatriates rose again from 1960 to 1965.
 Many of the new outside workers came not from the United Kingdom but from the Soviet Union, Poland, Czechoslovakia, Yugoslavia, and Italy.

 Education

 In 1951, the CPP created the Accelerated Development Plan for Education.
 This plan set up a six-year primary course, to be attended as close to universally as possible, with a range of possibilities to follow.
 All children were to learn arithmetic, as well as gain "a sound foundation for citizenship with permanent literacy in both English and the vernacular."
 Primary education became compulsory in 1962.
 The plan also stated that religious schools would no longer receive funding, and that some existing missionary schools would be taken over by government.

 We in Ghana, are committed to the building of an industrialised socialist society.
 We cannot afford to sit still and be mere passive onlookers.
 We must ourselves take part in the pursuit of scientific and technological research as a means of providing the basis for our socialist society, Socialism without science is void.…

 We need also to reach out to the mass of the people who have not had the opportunities of formal education.
 We must use every means of mass communication – the press, the radio, television and films – to carry science to the whole population – to the people. ...

 It is most important that our people should not only be instructed in science but that they should take part in it, apply it themselves in their own ways.
 For science is not just a subject to be learned out of a book or from a teacher.
 It is a way of life, a way of tackling any problem which one can only master by using it for oneself.
 We must have science clubs in which our people can develop their own talents for discovery and invention.